 You may wish to mix up your wildlife watching with some cultural activities.
 Flatdogs Camp is very active in the local community and involved with several community and conservation projects.
-Guests are invited to visit some of these projects, in order to learn about local culture and how your tourism supports these initiatives.
+Guests are invited to visit some of these projects in order to learn about local culture and how your tourism supports these initiatives.

-Today, you’ll journey on to your next Zambia safari destination; first taking a road transfer back to Mfuwe Airport, then taking a scheduled domestic flight to Lusaka, then another road transfer onto your next accommodation - Ila Lodge at Kafue National Park.
+Today, you’ll journey on to your next Zambia safari destination; first taking a road transfer back to Mfuwe Airport, then taking a scheduled domestic flight to Lusaka, then another road transfer to your next accommodation - Ila Lodge at Kafue National Park.

-Ila Lodge is a luxury safari camp perched above the Kafue River, comprised of 10 luxury safari tents including two large family suites (this award-winning lodge has been named one of Tatler’s Top 101 Hotels for Families).
+Ila Lodge is a luxury safari camp perched above the Kafue River, comprised of 10 luxury safari tents, including two large family suites (this award-winning lodge has been named one of Tatler’s Top 101 Hotels for Families).

-Kafue National Park is the largest and oldest national park in Zambia, with 22,400 square kilometres of African bush to explore and the artery the Kafue River winding through it.
+Kafue National Park is the largest and oldest national park in Zambia, with 22,400 square kilometres of the African bush to explore and the artery of the Kafue River winding through it.
 Yet, even with such a reputation, Kafue remains very much under the radar on the safari circuit and isn’t as frequented nearly as much as South Luangwa or Lower Zambezi, making a visit here a real treat of unspoiled wilderness.

 However, don’t miss the many species of antelope which call the park home, as well as a chance to see more elusive creatures such as honey badger, civet, serval, porcupine, bushbaby, bushpig and African wild dogs, which are critically endangered but found in some of their highest numbers in Zambia.

-If you’re tiring of the “African massage” provided by your safari vehicle, choose from a range of alternative safaris or activities at Kafue to enjoy the environment.
+If you’re tired of the “African massage” provided by your safari vehicle, choose from a range of alternative safaris or activities at Kafue to enjoy the environment.
 Solar-powered boat cruises offer a smooth ride down the Kafue River either at dawn or at sunset, whilst fishing for big bream in the river’s waters can also be a rewarding way to spend a morning.

 To learn more about Zambian culture and the area around Kafue, we recommend visiting local villages and markets for local encounters and authentic souvenir shopping.
 Ila Lodge also runs a project called Lunch with the Ladies Club, where you can meet with the Ladies Club in the Chunga Community to try local cuisine and learn about local customs and traditions.

-Kafue is a diverse landscape of woodlands, wetlands, riverbanks and savannah; creating a wealth of habitats for Zambia’s large collection of bird species.
+Kafue is a diverse landscape of woodlands, wetlands, riverbanks and savannahs, creating a wealth of habitats for Zambia’s large collection of bird species.
 An incredible 478 out of Zambia’s 733 bird species can be found in Kafue, making this national park one of Africa’s best birding destinations.

 Today, you’ll move on to Lower Zambezi National Park, leaving Kafue by road transfer and heading to Lusaka Airport.
 From there, you’ll take a scheduled domestic flight to Jeki and a second road transfer to your next accommodation.